nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 18.md

 Mhmm.
 Yeah.
 Definitely.
 Quotes and things.
 Yep.

 Yeah.
 Had a black obsidian glass mirror.
 Pretty freaking sweet looking.
 Anyway, names and faces seen in it disappeared, forgotten, and then set it down in water, and away it goes.
-Kirsten, what was your object again?
+Karsten, what was your object again?

 Gauntlets.
 But I have no idea what they do.
 You had an impression from the, from your vision, that they had something to do with controlling the wind.
 Oh, I can control fire, and now I can control the wind.
 Well, I mean, the gauntlets can I can't?